apoorva1999/Optimized-External-Sorting-Algorithm-for-Database-Records/README.md

 - `n.err`: contains error message if any
 - `n.rc` : contains return code of the test
 - `pass_*/run_*` : When tests are run individually, you can see the passes and runs generated for that test including ovc
+- `outputFile` : When tests are run individually, this file stores the sorted records without ovc